tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 Persistence project will contain ApplicationDbContext, implemetaion for repositories and UnitOfWork, along with Repository Manager
 WebAPI project will contain Controllers for the the entities

-**When you add additional Entities in the Domain Project, running this templates will automatically genarate all required Repositories, Services and Controller**
+**When you add additional Entities in the Domain Project, running this templates will automatically genarate all required Repositories, Services and Controllers**

 ---
 ## Table of Contents